-Samsung recently consented that anyone’s thumbprint can unlock its Galaxy S10 phone.
+Samsung recently consented that anyone’s thumbprint can unlock Galaxy S10 phone.
 Although Samsung has promised a software patch to resolve this issue.

 The flaw was discovered by a British woman whose husband was able to unlock her phone with his thumbprint.
 The phone was stored in a cheap case.